To keep up with our updates automatically, consider subscribing to our newly started RSS feed (→click here for details).

 -

-The series includes documents describing outlines and histories of military divisions such as the Imperial Guard.
 For your reference, "division" here means an organization consisting of units of infantry, cavalry, artillery, engineers and transport, each of which has functions of management, accounting, sanitation, etc.

 The National Institute for Defense Studies, Ministry of Defense